The intrinsic Toeplitz structure and its applications in algebraic Riccati equations: DARE

 Some remarks are given below to illustrate the algorithm. \paragraph{Parameter and output}

 \begin{enumerate} \item In order to use FFT, $t$ is usually chosen as powers of $2$, namely $t=2^k$.
 There is no strategy to determine a proper $t$ in advance.
 In practice, we may choose a heuristic $k$, for example $5$--$8$.
 If the output is a good approximation of the solution, then we stop here; otherwise, we use the output as a new initial guess, and run another round to achieve a better approximation; the process is repeated until convergence, namely some criterion is satisfied.
-The details and the validity of this method are discussed in \cref{ssec:arb-term}. \item Note that $\rank(S)=\rank(V_{2^k})$.
+The details and the validity of implementing a new initial guess are discussed in \cref{ssec:arb-term}. \item Note that $\rank(S)=\rank(V_{2^k})$.
 Numerically $V_{2^k}$ probably has rank much less than $2^kl$.
 An obvious clue is that $V_{2^k}$ contains a power series of $A$ performing on $C$, and as $k$ goes larger and larger, the terms in it become more and more likely to be linearly dependent.
 This implies that \cref{eq:Xt=SDS} is not a compact form.
 To deal with this, some compression technique may be brought in.
-This idea needs more discussions on the convergence, which is given in \cref{ssec:arb-term}. \item In the output, we do not give an approximation of $X_\star$ directly but its factor, namely a $2^kl\times n$ matrix $S$.
+This idea needs more discussions on the convergence, which is given in \cref{ssec:arb-term}. \item In step~3, we use PCG to solve \cref{eq:Q}.
+To make calculation least, the preconditioner can be chosen as the diagonal part of the linear system.
+We will use it in the Experiments part below.
+Other preconditioners may also be considered.
+In practice, the number of steps of PCG is fixed on an integer $M$.
+One reason is that if the condition number of the system is not too large, then the PCG would converge fast; another reason is that stopping in the midway will not hurt the outer convergence on $X_\star$, which is implied by \cref{lm:ddre:attractor} below. \item In the output, we do not give an approximation of $X_\star$ directly but its factor, namely a $tl\times n$ matrix $S$.
 If some compression technique is used during the process, an approximation of $S$ would have relatively small low row rank, say $r\ll n$.
 Then in practice we only need the products of $X$ and other matrices, for example, in obtaining the optimal control \cref{eq:opt-control}.
 The setting $r<n$ makes multiplication with $X_\star$'s factor save time and space.
 This is also considered in many literatures, e.g.,~\cite{bennerBKS2020numerical}. \end{enumerate}